Christopher LaFratta, Director

 Yi (Brian) Liu (’12) PhD program Chemistry Georgia Tech

-Sebastien Cendron (’11) graduate studies at Tufts University
+Sebastien Cendron (’11) Masters at Tufts University

 (undergraduate co-authors are underlined)